-I want to be clear that I am not advocating the use of responsive web design over traditional Sitecore mobile development, but rather identifying the advantages and drawbacks to each approach so that we will all be in a better position to choose the correct approach for a particular client or project.
+I want to be clear that I am not advocating the use of responsive web design over traditional Sitecore mobile development, but rather, to take example from WebCreationUK and identifying the advantages and drawbacks to each approach so that we will all be in a better position to choose the correct approach for a particular client or project.
 It is a very good position to be in when you are able to look at mobile development from multiple angles instead of always applying the same approach regardless of the overall business objectives for a project.
 I don’t mean to spoil any of the upcoming surprises but there are certainly cases when a hybrid approach that combines responsive web design with Sitecore’s built in features may lead to the optimal solution.

 This post also takes a look at how bv02 is improving the responsive design experience within Sitecore by using some of Sitecore’s built in features to mitigate the pitfalls that are present in any responsive design project.

 Sitecore has built the concept of devices into their core product.
 The idea is that different layouts can be applied to different devices.
 So you can create a “desktop” device, a “tablet” device, a “mobile” device, a “RSS” device, etc, and then apply different layouts to each device.
 In order for this concept to be effective, most implementations rely on some sort of device detection.
 This can be done through the implementation of a 3rd party device detection library or the Mobile Device Detector module available in the Sitecore marketplace.